purescript-contrib/purescript-book/text/chapter8.md

 handler :: forall a.
 EventFn SyntheticEvent a -> (a -> Effect Unit) -> EventHandler
 ```

-For the first argument (`EventFn SyntheticEvent a`) we use `targetValue`.
-The type variable `a` in this case is `Maybe String`.
+For the first argument to `hander` we use we use `targetValue`, which provides the value of the text within the HTML `input` element.
+It matches the signature expected by `handler` where the type variable `a` in this case is `Maybe String`:
 ```hs
 targetValue :: EventFn SyntheticEvent (Maybe String)
 ```

 In JavaScript, the `input` element's `onChange` event is actually accompanied by a `String` value, but since strings in JavaScript can be null, `Maybe` is used for safety.

 The second argument to `handler`, `(a -> Effect Unit)`, must therefore have this signature:
 ```hs
 Maybe String -> Effect Unit
 ```
 It is a function that describes how to convert this `Maybe String` value into our desired effect.
-We create this `handleValue` function and pass it to `handler` as follows:
+We define a custom `handleValue` function for this purpose and pass it to `handler` as follows:

 ```haskell
 onChange: